-8 Uruguay Round of Multilateral Trade Negotiations (1986 - 1994) - Annex 1 - Annex 1A - General Agreement on Tariffs and Trade in Goods (WTO) (OJ L 336, 23.12.1994, p.
+Uruguay Round of Multilateral Trade Negotiations (1986 - 1994) - Annex 1 - Annex 1A - General Agreement on Tariffs and Trade in Goods (WTO) (OJ L 336, 23.12.1994, p.
 1).

-- (19a) In view of the ever increasing consumer demand for product controls, Member States should take measures to ensure that the products which are not labelled in conformity with this Regulation are not placed on the market or, if they have already been placed on the market, are withdrawn from it.
-Member States should avoid taking disproportionate measures, where the non-compliance is of a minor nature. - (20) In view of the ever increasing consumer demand for innovative grapevine products with a lower actual alcoholic strength than the minimum actual alcoholic strength set out for grapevine products in Part II of Annex VII to Regulation (EU) No 1308/2013, it should be possible to produce such innovative grapevine products also in the Union. - (21) It is necessary to provide for definitions of de-alcoholised grapevine products and partially de-alcoholised grapevine products.
+- (19a) Within the framework of the CAP reform, provisions concerning withdrawal from the market of products that do not comply with the labelling rules should be integrated into Regulation (EU) No 1308/2013.
+In view of the increasing consumer demand for product controls, Member States should take measures to ensure that products which are not labelled in conformity with that Regulation are not placed on the market or, if they have already been placed on the market, are withdrawn from it.
+Withdrawal includes the possibility to correct the labelling of the products without definitely removing them from the market. - (20) In view of the ever increasing consumer demand for innovative grapevine products with a lower actual alcoholic strength than the minimum actual alcoholic strength set out for grapevine products in Part II of Annex VII to Regulation (EU) No 1308/2013, it should be possible to produce such innovative grapevine products also in the Union. - (21) It is necessary to provide for definitions of de-alcoholised grapevine products and partially de-alcoholised grapevine products.
 These definitions should take into account the definitions set out in the Resolutions of the International Organisation of Vine and Wine (OIV), OIV-ECO 433-2012 Beverage Obtained By Partial Dealcoholisation of Wine and OIV-ECO 523-2016 Wine With An Alcohol Content Modified by Dealcoholisation.